rastko909/frothies/README.md

 We agreed to use Minitest for unit testing since it is the default for Ruby libraries and has the inbuilt test files.
 We did one set of testing around product, since this was our main component on the app.

-We received one error to do with 'image_url' and tried several strategies to get rid of it (deleting the relation 'has_one_attached' from the products model, manually editing the image_url when seeding, xxx ), none of which removed the errror.
+We received one error to do with 'image_url' and tried several strategies to get rid of it (deleting the relation 'has_one_attached' from the products model, manually editing the image_url when seeding), none of which removed the errror.
 As this was the only error we were getting and the app was still deploying successfully, we agreed to move on.

 *Screenshot of product test*